 New Cutting-Edge Therapy

-Groundbreaking research from the UPMC Inflammatory Bowel Disease Center, part of the UPMC Digestive Disorders Center, has shown that treating patients with very specific medicines following bowel resection surgery can keep Crohn’s disease from recurring.
+Groundbreaking research from the UPMC Inflammatory Bowel Disease Center, part of the UPMC Digestive Health Care, has shown that treating patients with very specific medicines following bowel resection surgery can keep Crohn’s disease from recurring.

-For more information about Crohn’s disease, visit the UPMC Digestive Disorders Center online or call 1-866-4GASTRO (442-7876) to schedule an appointment.
+For more information about Crohn’s disease, visit the UPMC Digestive Health Care online or call 1-866-4GASTRO (442-7876) to schedule an appointment.